Main Lithium-Ion technologies available on market :

 Lithium Iron Phosphate

-We mainly use Lithium Iron Phosphate (LFP) and NMC technologies to design our packs.
+PowerTech mainly use Lithium Iron Phosphate (LFP) technology to design battery packs.
 Lithium Cobalt Oxide Technology (LCO) is excluded from our products because of the unsatisfactory level of safety and limited lifespan.

 We select the cells from the most reputable global cell manufacturers to ensure greater reliability of our products.
 The cells are sorted and balanced to ensure optimal lifespan of delivered products.